learn-academy-2019-alpha/week5-assessment-winescout/rails-intro-assessment.md

 ### 10. Name two rails generator commands and what files they create:

+### 11. There is a table called "squirrels".
+What SQL code would we write to print everything in the table?

+### 12. What is a foreign key?
+Where would you use it in a has many/belongs to relationship?
+[Your Answer]

+[Googled Answer]

-### 11. Rails has a great community and lots of free tutorials to help you learn.
+### 13. Rails has a great community and lots of free tutorials to help you learn.
 Here is a list of some tutorials to choose from, choose one, do it, and then report back here at least one thing you learned.
 You can also use a different resource if you find one that you like better.

 - https://www.tutorialspoint.com/ruby-on-rails/index.htm
 - http://railsforzombies.org